Ghent Flanders, Belgium Travel Guide

 Tailor your Ghent itinerary to your specific passions.

-Prioritize visits to Gravensteen Castle, Saint Bavo's Cathedral (especially the Altarpiece), the Belfry, and a stroll through the Patershol district.
+Prioritize visits to Gravensteen Castle, Saint Bavo'the Main church of (especially the Altarpiece), the Belfry, and a walk through the Patershol district.
 Comprise the STAM museum (Ghent City Museum) for a comprehensive historical overview and the House of Alijn for a peek into 20th-century life.

 Start with a dedicated food tour.
 Visit Groentenmarkt and Groot Vleeshuis to sample local products.
 Be certain to try authentic Waterzooi and Ghentse Stoverij.
 Indulge in Belgian fries from a local fritkot and taste a variety of Belgian chocolates and cuberdons.

 Focus on the Institution of Fine Arts (MSK), S.M.A.K. (contemporary art), and the Design Museum.
 Spend ample time in Saint Bavo's Cathedral admiring the Ghent Altarpiece.
-Appreciate the medieval era guild houses along Graslei/Korenlei.
+Appreciate the middle ages era guild houses along Graslei/Korenlei.

 Seek out the peaceful Small and Grand Beguinages for quiet reflection.
 Explore the serene corners of Ghent'the church ofes outside of service times.
 Enjoy calm walks along the canals or in Citadel Park.